WHO WAS JEAN RIBAULT?

 The faithful & fearless French Huguenot

-The renowned French navigator Jean Ribault explored the Florida, Georgia, and Carolina coastlines (1562-1565).
+The renowned French navigator Jean Ribault explored the Florida, Georgia, and Carolina coastlines from 1562 to 1565.
 Ribault was in search of colony locations for French Huguenot Christians fleeing persecution.
-These Huguenots (Sometimes called “Lutherans” by the Spanish) were brutally murdered by the Catholics in France; they were desperate to escape.
-Jean Ribault led the voyages that ultimately put him on a collision path with the Catholic Spanish.
+These Huguenots, sometimes called “Lutherans” by the Spanish, were brutally murdered by the Catholics in France; they were desperate to escape.
+Jean Ribault led the voyages that put him on a collision path with the Catholic Spanish.
 Like in France, the Catholic Spanish hated the Christian Huguenots and vowed to destroy them.

 Jean Ribault’s epic journey for religious freedom took place 50+ years before the Pilgrims landed on Plymouth Rock (1620).